jjgrinwis/terraform-edgedns-standard-records/README.md

 <subdomain>.<domain>.<tld> TXT "v=spf1 -all"
 ```

-Make sure zone are available in EdgeDNS as module won't create them for you!
+Make sure the zone is available in EdgeDNS as module won't create them for you!

 ## Table of Contents